cicl-stanford/csm/README.md

-# A Counterfactual simulation model of causal judgment
+# A Counterfactual simulation model of causal judgments for physical events

-This repository contains all materials for the paper "A counterfactual simulation model of causal judgment" by Tobias Gerstenberg, Noah Goodman, David Lagnado & Joshua Tenenbaum.
+This repository contains all materials for the paper "A Counterfactual simulation model of causal judgments for physical events" by Tobias Gerstenberg, Noah Goodman, David Lagnado & Joshua Tenenbaum.
 If you have any questions about this repository, please feel to email me at [gerstenberg@stanford.edu](mailto:gerstenberg@stanford.edu).

 # Repository structure